saichand/saichand.github.io/about.md

 I enjoy building systems and experiences that balance simplicity with depth, where thoughtful design, strong foundations, and careful decisions come together.
 Much of my work focuses on shaping how people discover, watch, and enjoy content, always with an eye toward clarity and ease.

 Curiosity drives me.
-I like experimenting, questioning assumptions, and refining things until they feel obvious—in the best possible way.
+I like experimenting, questioning assumptions, and refining things until they feel perfect.